def670/Xerom-richlist/richlist/chainsync/README.md

 Then go to the "chainsync" directory and simply do:
 **fpc -B -Fu"libs/synapse" EtherSync.lpr**

-You should get and "EtherSync" executable.
+You should get the "EtherSync" executable.
 You will need to initialize your database with: mysql etho < etherchain.sql

 i recommend https://stackoverflow.com/questions/10769344/create-mysql-database-with-sql-file/10769570 for help with initialization (it helped me)